Jeff Rodgers: Early life

 Born in St. Paul, Minnesota, Rodgers moved to Austin, Texas, with his family when his father accepted a coaching position at the University of Texas.
 He attended Westlake High School in Austin, the same high school attended by NFL quarterbacks Drew Brees and Nick Foles, and was schoolmates with the former.
-Jeff's brother, Jay, is currently the outside linebackers coach with the Los Angeles Chargers.
+Jeff's brother, Jay, is currently the defensive line coach with the Atlanta Falcons.
 Rodgers played linebacker at North Texas from 1996 to 1999.
 It was there that he earned a degree in business, specializing in entrepreneurship and strategic management.

 Coaching career

 University of Arizona

 Rodgers started his coaching career as a graduate assistant at University of Arizona.

 San Francisco 49ers

 Rodgers was a special teams quality control coach from 2003–2004, before becoming assistant special teams coach in 2005, a position he held through the 2007 season.

 Kansas State

 In 2008, Rodgers was named the special teams coordinator at Kansas State.